Suggested readings: Bayesian vs Frequentist Inferences in A/B Testing, Evaluation of A/B Test Results

 As the essence of any A/B test, random sampling means that any visitor to your website has the same probability of being chosen to see a variant of your A/B test.

-Insider ensures automatically split traffic to your variants so that each variant gets a random sampling of visitors.
+Insider ensures traffic is automatically split across your variants, so each variant receives a random sample of visitors.

 Insider utilizes the reservoir sampling algorithm, specifically weighted random sampling, to ensure the highest possible effectiveness and performance.

 The weighted random sampling algorithm employs a simple random sample, without replacement, of "k" items from a population of unknown size "n" in a single pass over the items.
-The size of the population "n" is not known to the algorithm and is typically too large for all "n" items to fit into the main memory.
+The population size "n" is not known to the algorithm and is typically too large for all "n" items to fit in main memory.
 The population is revealed to the algorithm over time, and the algorithm cannot look back at the previous items.

 How do you ensure consistency?

 Insider stores a special local storage containing the identifier of the selected variant in the visitor's browser.
 This local storage allows the system to maintain a consistent appearance of the tested page for returning visitors.
 It also ensures that all conversions performed by A/B-tested users are logged for the assigned variant.
-Local storage also determines not to show the campaign repeatedly.
+Local storage also prevents the campaign from being shown repeatedly.

 Best practices